ssomagani/terraform-aws-voltdb/README.md

 The deployment configuration can be specified by your deployment.xml.
 Refer to the documentation here - https://docs.voltdb.com/UsingVoltDB/AppxConfigFile.php

 ## Examples
-The vpc_sg example demonstrates building a VoltDB cluster with a custom VPC and Security Group.
+vpc_sg demonstrates building a VoltDB cluster with a custom VPC and Security Group. vpc_sg_kafkaImport goes one step further and demonstrates import of events from Kafka into VoltDB